roytang/blog/content/notes/2016/03/713868291639353345/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/713868291639353345/
+title: ''
 ---

-RT [@DanSlott](https://twitter.com/DanSlott/): If it was SCOTT Snyder directing a Batman/Superman movie, I'd have seen it 20 times by now.
+If it was SCOTT Snyder directing a Batman/Superman movie, I'd have seen it 20 times by now.